MannyFay/dotfiles/nvim/docs/post-its.md

-# Neovim Commands as Post Its
+# Neovim Commands as Post-Its
 Here you can see a possible structure for Post-Its with Neovim commands.
 I've liked to put them at the bottem frame of my screen to get them into my brain over time.